We Just Got an AAC Device… Now What? (Part 2 of 3) - The First Thing Parents Should Learn About AAC

 • It's part of communication

-2. Press a Few Words As You Talk
+Rule 2: Press a Few Words As You Talk

 You don't need to model every word.

-If you’re saying: “I think it is cold out.”
+If you're saying: "I think it is cold out."
+Press: I + think + out

-If you’re saying: “I need to put this in my backpack.”
+If you're saying: "I need to put this in my backpack."
+Press: put + in

 Keep it simple.
 The goal is exposure, not perfection.